braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/android_sdk_integration.md

 platform:
   - Android
   - FireOS
-description: "This reference article covers how to integrate the Android SDK into your Android application."
+description: "This reference article covers how to integrate the Android SDK into your Android or FireOS application."

 ---